harinik28/Inventory-Management/README.md

 # Inventory Management

 Project Overview
-This is a full-stack Inventory Management System built using HTML, CSS, Vanilla JavaScript, Node.js, Express.js, and MySQL.
+This is a full-stack Inventory Management System built using HTML, Bootstrap, Vanilla JavaScript, Node.js, Express.js, and MySQL.
 It allows users to manage products, purchase and sales bills, and track current stock levels with a user-friendly interface and smooth navigation.

 ## Features